showmeyourlens/VibeTravel/.ai/prd.md

 - ID: US-011
 - Title: Handle AI Generation Failure
-- Description: As a user, I want to see a clear message if the system cannot generate a plan based on my input.
+- Description: As a logged-in user, I want to see a clear message if the system cannot generate a plan based on my input.
 - Acceptance Criteria:
   - 1. If the AI backend fails to return a valid plan, a user-friendly error message is displayed instead of a blank page or technical error.
   - 2. The message should inform the user that a plan could not be created and suggest trying again.